 ⇒ All my restaurants with terraces in Paris

-MY FAVORITE TERRACE SPOTS IN PARIS
+MY FAVORITE TERRACE ADDRESSES IN PARIS

 ⇒ My selection of terraces for the summer

-⇒ The winter terrace at Bistrot Valois (75001)
+⇒ The winter terrace of Bistrot Valois (75001)

-⇒ The hidden terrace at Noura Montparnasse (75006)
+⇒ The hidden terrace of Noura Montparnasse (75006)

 ⇒ The secret and intimate terrace of Relais du Parc (75016)

-⇒ The terrace of restaurant La Gare (75016)
+⇒ The terrace of the restaurant La Gare (75016)

 ⇒ The terrace of the Michelin-starred restaurant La Grande Cascade in the Bois de Boulogne (75016)